stevenc-stb/spdx-3-model/model/AI/Classes/AIPackage.md

 ## Description

-A software package that contains code or a model that provides artificial intelligence capabilities.
+A Package that contains code or a model that provides artificial intelligence capabilities.

 ## Metadata